REACH OUT TODAY

 Many people with addiction struggle to stop their addictive behaviors on their own, and counseling can provide the support and tools they need to maintain sobriety.
 This is provided by an addiction counselor.

 Addiction counselors are professionals who are trained to help people with addiction.
 They may come from a variety of professional backgrounds, including social work, psychology, and counseling.
-Many addiction counselors have special training in addiction and substance abuse, and some have personal experience with addiction.
+Many addiction counselors have special training in addiction and substance abuse, and some have personal experience with addiction and mental health counseling.

 In addition to providing counseling, addiction counselors can also provide referrals to other resources, such as medical professionals or support groups.